 TikTok has grown to be one of the top social platforms for teenagers.
-With the boundless range of videos, particularly during the pandemic, it’s been a place for teens and young adults to connect and create and find community.
+With the boundless range of videos touching on wellness, food, fashion and more, it’s been a place for teens and young adults to connect and create and find community during the pandemic.
 However, for all the good you can find on TikTok, it’s important to be aware that some of the content (like any social media site) can be dangerous or promote unhealthy behaviors: particularly the pro-eating disorder content found to be on the rise earlier this year.

 Since the pandemic began, there’s been a tremendous amount of pressure to remain a specific definition of “fit.”
 At-home workouts that require little to no equipment started to trend almost immediately upon lockdown.
 From then, there’s been a stream of videos glorifying intermittent fasting or so-called “clean eating,” to others where users show “what I eat in a day” to their followers and streamline diet culture.
 Thousands of comments praise the user’s diets and have vowed to commit to eating less or working out more.
 With that, negative body talk and body image clearly saw an uptick based on the comments sections.
 And when we mix in impressionable young people, toxic diet culture and the stresses of lockdown—it can be a dangerous, slippery slope toward disordered eating and exercise behaviors.

 With TikTok’s current algorithm on their ‘For You Page’, users can unwittingly stumble upon relevant content that promotes disordered eating.
 All it takes is one search down a hashtag such as ‘#diet’ to curate related tags for #proana that streamline pro-anorexia habits and give advice on how to maintain these dangerous habits.

 Another day, another weight loss ad on TikTok! 😤 I had apps like this once, and literally all I gained was an eating disorder.